phansch/mini_rfc_for_cargo_lint_configuration/README.md

 Cargo would look for a `[package.metadata.lints]` section instead of a `[lints]` section.
 Tools that are not hooking into the lint system, could use their own `[package.metadata.toolname]` section instead of using a custom file.
-This coulde be a good solution to remove the separate `rustfmt.toml` file.
+This could be a good solution to remove the separate `rustfmt.toml` file.

 ### Different configuration file location